mattm1346/Rock-Paper-Scissors/README.md

 [rock-paper-scissors-game](https://www.rock-paper-scissors-game.com/) is simple but very effective.
 One drawback is that the game resets just after one round.
 It could be better if it had more rounds before resetting the game.

 *Acknowledgements*

+I really struggled with the JavaScript of this project.
+When building the code, some functions that I wrote and called still would not work.
+My mentor, Akshat was a huge help in restructuring my code and suggesting code.

+For a few of the commits, labelled as 'update JavaScript' Akshat has written step by step and sent to me via Slack.
+I then copied the code and pasted into the JavaScript then commited and pushed so the deployed website would update and we could progress further with the remaining problems.

+After the call, I then removed the code that was pasted in and went through step by step adding in the code and trying to understand what functions did what.

 * [Code Institute](https://learn.codeinstitute.net/)